Fence Installer Leon Springs

 The cost of a new fence is largely determined by the materials, size, and scope of the project.

-Nationally, homeowners can expect to pay between $15 and $50 per linear foot, including labor and materials.
+On average across the U.S., fence projects range from $15–$50 per linear foot with labor and materials included.
 That means a 150 foot fence often costs between $2,200 and $7,500.

 At the budget end is wood, with vinyl, iron, and composite priced higher for durability and design.
-Labor also factors heavily into cost—terrain challenges, slopes, or rocky soil can raise prices.
+Labor has a major impact as well; uneven ground, slopes, or rocky areas may push costs higher.

 Estimates give a general guide, but a local quote tells you the real cost for your area.
 Contractors account for layout, style, and chosen materials to provide a full cost breakdown before starting.